 - All snorkeling participants are required to know how to swim.

 - Fins are required to be worn by all participants while snorkeling as a safety precaution.
 Snorkel equipment rental is available.

-- For the safety of all our guests, there is a maximum weight limit of 275 for all in-water-activities.
+- For the safety of all our guests, there is a maximum weight limit of 275 for all in-water activities.
 This includes the following activities: kayaking, paddle boarding (SUPs), snorkeling, and SCUBA diving.
-There is not a weight limit for guests who are not engaging in an in-water-activity.
+There is no weight limit for guests who are not engaging in an in-water activity.

 - Passenger Ages 8+

 - Private Trip Up to 6 passengers

 Snorkel the reef, wreck, or mangroves!

 This half-day guided trip ventures out across Biscayne Bay on a 28′ to 31′ powerboat.
 Group size is small with plenty of room for social distancing on the boat, private trips are available.